Chair of Directors

 Jill enjoys being a Trustee as it means, if only in a small way, she contributes to the community of the Island.
 Jill is a member of 3 choirs and The Island Savoyards.

 Carol has lived on the Island her whole life and has had various occupations from owning a hotel to working in a prison in the psychology department.
 She has been "retired" from her paid job for 17 years.
-Since then she has been involved in a number of Charities.
-Along with the Friends she is the RNLI treasurer of Cowes Guild, works in the Hospice warehouse, and enjoys all immensely.
+Since then she has been involved in a number of Charities, including the RNLI of Cowes, the Hospice warehouse, and now the Friends.
 You could say she is a committee person.
 Hobbies include, Golf and Bridge and she is also a keen gardener and she loves holidays...where does she get time!